 Hi, my name is Áine Kerr and I joined SHS in October 2020 as Principal Social Worker and Multidisciplinary Team Lead.
 I have worked in the Disability sector for over fifteen years and am excited to bring this experience to the new role.
 I have a keen interest in Advocacy, Human Rights and I am trained in Social Role Valorisation.
 I look forward to meeting the people we support, their families, and staff from across the service.

 Hi, I’ve been working in SHS since 2014 providing physiotherapy to SHS clients with complex physical disabilities.
 I aim to improve SHS clients’ quality of life through assessment, physiotherapeutic interventions, and provision of equipment such as mobility aids and postural supports.
 It has been my pleasure working with SHS clients and building relationships with clients and staff alike.
-It’s a very dynamic time for SHS as we develop our Multidisciplinary Team, and I look forward to seeing the positive impact this will have for all SHS clients.

 My name is Deirdre Lally.
 I have been a Social Worker in SHS since April 2017.
 I live in Bray with my family.
 I have a particular interest in Raising Understanding and Awareness of Oneself (RUA), Friendships, Relationships & Sexuality and the Marte Meo approach.
 I enjoy working in SHS with the clients and their families and I look forward to working as part of the new Multidisciplinary Team.